Talking about women and fashion in Romania with Laura Chiriță, a young talented fashion designer

 The story of your most recent collection?

-My most recent collection it’s my FW16-17 one, called “Black&Gold”.
-It’s inspired by the magic of winter nights and it is offers cocktail and evening elegant pieces, made with luxurious fabrics, in black and gold tones.
+Laura Chiriță: My most recent collection it’s my FW16-17 one, called “Black&Gold”.
+It’s inspired by the magic of winter nights.
+It is offers cocktail and evening elegant pieces, made with luxurious fabrics, in black and gold tones.

 Where can people find your clothing items?